LeonardoNossa/MotifRegressR/README.md

 ## How to Use This Repository

-Instructions on how to install and use the tool are provided in the [Vignette.Rmd](Vignettes/MotifRegressR.Rmd) file in the [doc](Vignettes) folder.
+Instructions on how to install and use the tool are provided in the [Vignette.Rmd](Vignettes/MotifRegressR.Rmd) file in the [Vignettes](Vignettes) folder.
 You can find all the functions' scripts in the [R](R) folder and all the documentation about them in the [man](man) folder.
+Inside the [inst/extdata](inst/extdata) folder you will find some example data on which to try the analyses.
 Please make sure R software and all depdendencies are correctly installed before installing the package.